SerenePawn/fastapi_test_webtronics/README.md

 ---
 ### What is realised (bonuses):
 - emailhunter.co verification
-- post likes/dislikes storing in redis
+- post likes/dislikes store in redis
 ---
 ### Known issues (or things that not included in test task):
 - User can many times like or dislike post